thwowu/BDPA_Assign3_TWU/README.md

    (1st ID ) / (2nd ID) / (1st corpus) / (2nd corpus)
 value: define wind custom breathe deep going learning (we dont use this in reduce in fact)

+*** Note: I try to integret two corpus to be stored in values.
+However, from many experiments I did, for exmaple, the value of mapper output as (1st corpus) / (2nd corpus), but it always crashes in reducer.
+My guess is because in reducer, the value of input argurment is iterable value.
+Somehow it just does not accept that I will split the value into strings.
+So far i could not find the specific reason to explain this fact yet.

 ```